Paul E. McNamara, Ph.D.

 Languages: English, Spanish

-Master of Science in Environmental Engineering, University of Illinois at Urbana Champaign
+Master of Science in Agricultural and Biological Engineering from University of Illinois at Urbana-Champaign

-Pursuing a Bachelor of Science in Agricultural and Consumer Economics, Concentration: Policy, International Trade, and Development, University of Illinois at Urbana-Champaign
+Bachelor of Science in Systems Engineering and Design from University of Illinois at Urbana-Champaign

 Festus O. Amadu